 For more information and pictures, follow us on Facebook!

-Topics: DIS-TRAN Steel, DIS-TRAN Wood Products, Beta Engineering, Alexandria Museum of Art, DIS-TRAN Pachaged Substation, Crest Industries, Crest Natural Resources, Mid-State Supply, Louisiana Dragon Boat Races
+Tags: DIS-TRAN Steel, DIS-TRAN Wood Products, Alexandria Museum of Art, Beta Engineering, DIS-TRAN Pachaged Substation, Crest Industries, Crest Natural Resources, Mid-State Supply, Louisiana Dragon Boat Races

 DIS-TRAN Wood Products has kicked it into overdrive as storm restoration orders began pouring in due to Super Storm, Hurricane Sandy, that left 8 million people cold and in the dark in the Northeast and Mid-Atlantic region.